perfanalytics/pose2sim/README.md

 ### Synchronization

-> _**2D points can be triangulated only if they represent the same body position across all cameras: therefore, views need to be synchronized.**_\
+> _**2D points can be triangulated only if they represent the same body position across all cameras: therefore, views need to be synchronized.
+This module helps you do it.**_\
 For each camera, the algorithm computes mean vertical speed for the chosen keypoints, and synchronizes by finding the time offset for which the correlation is highest.

 >***N.B.:** Skip this step if your cameras are natively synchronized.*